botilka/botilka/README.md

     event_store: Botilka\Infrastructure\Doctrine\EventStoreDoctrine # or 'Botilka\Infrastructure\MongoDB\EventStoreMongoDB'
 ```

-Botilka provide a command to create the event store:
+Botilka provide a command to create & configure the event store:

 ```sh
 bin/console botilka:event_store:initialize doctrine # or 'mongodb'
 ```
-you can force recreate:
+you can force recreate, but be carefull, you will lost all the previous events:
 ```sh
 bin/console botilka:event_store:initialize doctrine -f # or 'mongodb'
 ```